One-shot distillation with constant overhead using catalysts: Introduction

-In this work, we introduce a method to overcome both limitations by utilizing the idea of quantum catalysis—a phenomenon analogous to chemical catalysis where catalysts can facilitate reactions by providing alternative pathways with lower activation energies.
-In the realm of quantum information, the catalysis phenomenon involves an auxiliary quantum system, namely the catalyst, which enable transformations that would otherwise be unachievable but remains unaltered before and after the process and thus can be reused.
-Quantum catalysis was first discussed in the context of entanglement transformation~\cite{jonathan1999entanglement} more than two decades ago and has since been extensively studied across various resource theories, including quantum coherence~\cite{aaberg2014catalytic,Takagi2022PRL}, thermodynamics~\cite{muller2018correlating,Shiraishi2021,Wilming2021PRL}, and purity~\cite{boes2019neumann}.
-This area continues to be active, as evidenced by recent works~\cite{char2023catalytic,datta2023there,Kondra2021PRL,Lipka-Bartosik2021,Shiraishi2021}, with comprehensive reviews available in~\cite{datta2023catalysis,lipka2024catalysis}.
-While catalytic methods are known to be powerful in various scenarios, recent studies have also revealed ``negative'' results, such as demonstrating that catalysis \emph{cannot} overcome bound entanglement~\cite{lami2023catalysis} and \emph{cannot} increase distillable entanglement~\cite{ganardi2023catalytic}.
-These limitations highlight that whether catalysis can be helpful for a certain task is an nontrivial question.
+In this work, we introduce a distillation scheme utilizing the idea of quantum catalysis---a phenomenon analogous to chemical catalysis where catalysts can facilitate reactions by providing alternative pathways with lower activation energies---which helps circumvent these limitations.
+In the realm of quantum information, the catalysis phenomenon involves an auxiliary quantum system, namely the catalyst, which participates in the transformation process, enabling transformations that would otherwise be unachievable while remaining unaltered before and after the process and thus can be reused.
+Quantum catalysis was first discussed in the context of entanglement transformation~\cite{jonathan1999entanglement} more than two decades ago and has since been extensively studied across various resource theories, including quantum coherence~\cite{aaberg2014catalytic,Takagi2022PRL}, thermodynamics~\cite{muller2018correlating,Shiraishi2021,Wilming2021PRL}, purity~\cite{boes2019neumann} and magic~\cite{campbell2011catalysis,gidney2018halving,beverland2020lower}.
+This area remains active as evidenced by recent works~\cite{char2023catalytic,datta2023there,Kondra2021PRL,Lipka-Bartosik2021,Shiraishi2021,Bavaresco2025}, with comprehensive reviews available in Refs.~\cite{datta2023catalysis,lipka2024catalysis}.
+While catalytic methods are widely useful, recent studies have also revealed fundamental limitations of their power, e.g., they~\emph{cannot} overcome bound entanglement~\cite{lami2023catalysis}, and \emph{cannot} increase distillable entanglement~\cite{ganardi2023catalytic}.
+These ``negative'' results highlight that whether catalysis can introduce advantages for a certain task is a nontrivial question~\cite{karvonen2021neither}.
 Furthermore, existing literature on distillation mostly focuses on the distillation rate, namely how much pure target resource can be extracted from a fixed amount of noisy input resource.
 This is conceptually dual to the overhead considered in this work, where the aim is to minimize the amount of input for some given target.